 *These links are sponsored and may earn us a small commission.
 Thank you for your support

 White Duck Outdoors makes our favorite canvas glamping tents (and our favorite bell tents) currently on the market, and we love their commitment to quality.
 Their cotton canvas luxury tents are built to last a lifetime, so it may be the last tent you ever have to purchase.
 White Duck even offers an optional extended warranty that covers the product from accidental damage, as well as regular wear and tear.
-We’ve selected their White Duck Avalon as our Editor’s Choice not only because of the quality, but also because it’s the perfect size and shape for glamping.

-White Duck tents are the most durable and comfortable tents in the industry and their shipping and returns are always free.
-Their Avalon is easily our top pick and it would be perfect for a wide variety of camping and glamping situations (their Regatta Canvas bell tent is also a great choice – view on Amazon here).
+White Duck canvas tents are the most durable and comfortable glamping tents in the industry and their Avalon is easily our top pick – it would be perfect for a wide variety of camping and glamping situations (their Regatta Canvas bell tent is also a great choice – view on Amazon here).
 It’s not just a tent; it’s an investment in unparalleled outdoor luxury.
 Buy the Avalon Canvas Bell Tent today and experience luxury tent camping like never before!

 - Diameter: 20′